What consequences can we expect from the global spread of coronavirus?

 The risk exists that border controls could be introduced abruptly at the end of 2020 if, despite expectations to the contrary, the British are unable to reach agreement with the EU.
 The organisational and legal difficulties this would create seem almost bound to throw foreign trade into turmoil at first.
 The British economy would suffer and the EU too, especially Germany, would be faced with a downturn in exports.
 A no-deal Brexit could therefore have a noticeable impact on the economy, especially if the world is fighting to recover from the coronavirus recession at the same time.

-Dr Gertrud R. Traud has been Helaba's Chief Economist for 15 years – and until October 2019 was the only woman to hold such a post in Germany.
+Dr Gertrud R. Traud has been Helaba's Chief Economist for 15 years and one of the very few woman to hold such a post in Germany.
 Dr Traud and her research team produce numerous publications every year including the Markets and Trends report, which presents the annual economic and capital market outlook based on a variety of global economic scenarios developed for the purpose.
 Published every autumn, Markets and Trends always has a subtitle appropriate to the report's predictions.
 The primary scenario for 2020, for example, is "Curtain up!
 Melodrama – next act."
 The forecasts thus far have proven to be extremely accurate.